iDkGK/PyTermRenderer/README.md

 ## _Terminal Renderer Written in Python3_

-PyTermRenderer, written in Python3, is a tool to render images, or to create and render some awesome effects in 256-color terminals.
+PyTermRenderer, written in Python3, is a tool to display PNGs, or to render and display some awesome effects in 256-color terminals.

 ## Modules & APIs